Close

 Physical or Sexual Assault on a Cruise Ship

-Sometimes a person is injured at sea not through negligence but by the intentional harmful act of another.
+Sometimes a person is injured at sea not through negligence but by the intentional, harmful act of another.
 If a crew member or other passenger physically or sexually assaults someone, the perpetrator can be held liable for their harmful conduct.
-The maritime company or vessel owner could also be held liable if their negligence led to the dangerous conditions that allowed your assault, like failing to provide adequate security onboard.
+The maritime company or vessel owner could also be held liable if their negligence created the dangerous conditions that enabled the assault, such as failing to provide adequate security on board.

 Maritime and admiralty accidents cause some of the most catastrophic injuries a person could suffer, with some cases resulting in death.
-The types of injuries sustained in a maritime accident might require significant and expensive medical treatment.
-The following are some common injuries caused by maritime and admiralty accidents in Miami:
+Injuries sustained in a maritime accident may require significant and expensive medical treatment.
+The following are some common injuries caused by maritime and admiralty accidents:

 • Spinal cord injuries